pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 20 (The Infiltration Of Amonkhet Part 1).md

 We take a moment, to just sort of decompress a bit and set up bed rolls, for sake of something to do before we head out and try to mingle.
 Almost like at an awkward party.
 Everyone notices Gnog is moving slower and slower, as if delaying; then he sits heavily on the bed roll, sighs, looks up with a very strange expression.

 "I think - I mean - what - You might think I've lost my mind.
-You might want to company with me now, or at least, violently disagree.
+You might want to part company with me now, or at least, violently disagree.
 All of that would make sense.
 But I thought about things and there was this cascade which I could not stop, like an avalanche, which led me to a very difficult conclusion..."

 * Gnog realised if it were swapped he might not give up Toril - be unable to see it as lost, hold onto some hope
 * Besides are we really THAT sure that Bolas would return here?
 There's almost nothing left.
 It might actually just endure, until it finally fades away.